Savannah Ghost Pirates

 The Savannah Ghost Pirates are a professional minor league ice hockey team in the ECHL based in Savannah, Georgia.
-The team began play in the 2022–23 ECHL season with home games at the Enmarket Arena.
+The team began play in the 2022–23 ECHL season with home games played at Enmarket Arena.

 History

+In January 2021, the city of Savannah, Georgia, was reported to have come to an agreement with the ECHL's Jacksonville Icemen majority owner Andy Kaufmann to place an expansion team in the new Savannah Arena for the 2022–23 season.
+The team was the first tenant announced for Enmarket Arena, which was planned to be completed in January 2022.
+The ECHL approved the membership of the expansion team on January 27, 2021, to begin play in the 2022–23 season.
+On October 27, 2021, the team name was announced as the Savannah Ghost Pirates.

 On May 19, 2022, the Ghost Pirates announced a one-year affiliation for the 2022–23 season with the Vegas Golden Knights of the National Hockey League (NHL), as well as their American Hockey League (AHL) affiliate, the Henderson Silver Knights.
 Additionally, former NHL player and Union Dutchmen head coach Rick Bennett was announced as Savannah's first head coach.

-The team plays in the South Division, with the Atlanta Gladiators, Florida Everblades, Greenville Swamp Rabbits, Jacksonville Icemen, Orlando Solar Bears, and the South Carolina Stingrays, and potentially the expansion Athens ECHL team in 2023-24 barring division realignment.
-The expansion of Savannah into the league sent the Norfolk Admirals into the North Division, now letting all divisions have 7 teams.
+The team was placed in the South Division with the Atlanta Gladiators, Florida Everblades, Greenville Swamp Rabbits, Jacksonville Icemen, Orlando Solar Bears, and the South Carolina Stingrays.

+On June 17, 2024, Ghost Pirates announced an affiliation agreement with the Florida Panthers of the National Hockey League (NHL), as well as their American Hockey League (AHL) affiliate, the Charlotte Checkers.

+Culture

+Ghost Pirates season-ticket holders are known as "Fantoms".
+The team's name and their mascot's name were chosen through a fan vote.